Bridging Prediction and Intervention Problems in Social Systems: Prescriptive Angles

 \begin{boxD} \textbf{This path forward is to develop holistic frameworks for evaluating models in deployment, combining rigorous experimental design, participatory approaches, and qualitative assessments to ensure appropriate use and address diverse harms.}\end{boxD}

 While we have focused on welfarist accounts of the utility of algorithms, understanding their deployment and procedural transparency/opacity is crucial.
-Algorithms are often painted in context as either opaque or transparent, depending on context and use.
-Some argue that algorithms are ‘black boxes,’ machines whose internal logic is impossible to parse or explain \citep{pasquale2015black}.
-By other accounts, algorithms offer a unique opportunity to move away from subjective and often biased human judgments and towards rule-based systems that are easier to vet and understand \citep{mullainathan2019biased}.
+Algorithms are often painted in context as either opaque black boxes \citep{pasquale2015black} or more transparent alternatives to the black-box of \textit{human} decisions \citep{mullainathan2019biased}, depending on context and use .
 In many consequential domains, procedural due process protections are required.
 This can take the form of appeals processes or human review, which can be important for contesting incorrect algorithmic inputs.

 The affordances and requirements of algorithms change significantly depending on context.
 An algorithm can simultaneously make some aspects of a decision more transparent (e.g., the ordering of inferred risks across individuals) while making others more opaque (e.g., the process through which risk scores are inferred).
-The first step towards making normative conclusions about whether algorithmic decisions improve outcomes in a social systems is to measure their full effects within a specific context or use.
 Algorithmic systems need to be vetted for both efficacy, safety, and procedural effects, especially in light of complex processes already in place for performing similar functions \citep{laufer2023algorithmic}.

 This effort should consider the perspective of decision subjects in affected communities from conception.
 The algorithmic equity toolkit of \citet{katell2019algorithmic} facilitates community-driven audits of technology.\footnote{On the other hand, recent interest in incorporating participatory methods into AI systems has also spawned criticism of potential ``participation-washing", leveraging the presence of community input to justify extractive AI/ML systems without longer-term engagement or meaningful engagement with community needs.
 Developing meaningful co-design processes and making this standard process would be important.} Chicago Beyond, a social impact investor, developed a guidebook for community organizations, researchers, and funders to address inequitable power dynamics in social research \citep{chicagobeyond}.
 Their title comes from a question from a participant who asks, ``why am I always being researched?", as his peers are in research studies, and his family and even the staff at nonprofits administering programs recall being the subjects of research.
 This anecdote highlights how ``problem formulations" that exist in isolation for researchers exist in confluence for affected communities, especially for marginalized households navigating precarious realms of health, housing, labor, education, justice, and so on.\footnote{Another example of this disconnect occurs when algorithmic researchers study a problem formulation in abstract, and are surprised by the depth of community resistance or criticism, especially in consequential domains of surveillance and sanction.
 While researchers may discuss such systems in terms of an abstract ideal, and give institutions the benefit of the doubt from a neutral position, communities are ultimately the one subject to potential harms.
 They are more concerned about the tendencies of institutions as they are. }